-First things first, look at what kind of relationships you want to build outside of clubhouse.
-Find people that you want to connect with through and DM them via platforms like Instagram.
+First things first, look at what kind of relationships you want to build outside of the clubhouse.
+Find people that you want to connect with and DM them via platforms like Instagram.
 Reach out and connect!

 - Sign up for the waitlist and claim your username

 - Receive the text saying you are in